Natural Resources

 The Department of Natural Resources comprises of the Natural Resources Office, the Lands and Physical Planning Office as well as the Forestry, Environment & Wetlands Office.
 It is charged with the responsibility of ensuring sustainable and productive utilisation of natural resources for poverty reduction, enhanced economic growth and improved livelihoods.

 The major causes of the deterioration in the quality and the quantity of the natural resource base is associated with human activity.
-There is massive deforestation particularly on privately owned land where over 80% of the districts tree resources are.
-This is closely followed by wetland degradation as a result of cultivation of crops.
-Other threats are soil erosion whose magnitude and impact has never been quantified.
+There is massive deforestation particularly on privately owned land where over 80% of the districts tree resources are depleted.
+This is closely followed by wetland degradation as a result of cultivation of crop due to increase in population,where wetlands have been converted to crop gardens like rice,yams,sugar cane,water melons,cabbages and maize among others.
+In addition to that, the other threats are soil erosion whose magnitude and impact has never been quantified due to poor farming practices in the upland streams.

 The District faces many sustainable development challenges.
 Some of the challenges for sustainable development include high level of poverty and population density of 372 Km2.
 The District is described as a natural resource based-economy with over 80 percent of the rural households engaged in subsistence agriculture.
 However, it should be noted that there is increasing shortage of arable land for subsistence agriculture.
 The District is faced with severe depletion of soil nutrients, increasing levels of poverty as a result of slow down of agriculture, more so, loss of soil fertility.